lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 # ('dfGRMS.csv', header = TRUE)
 ```

 Before moving on, I want to acknowledge that (at their first drafting), I try to select research vignettes that have been published within the prior 5 years.
 With a publication date of 2015, this article clearly falls outside that range.
-I have continued to include it because (a) the scholarship is superior -- especially as the measure captures an intersectional identity, (b) the article has been a model for research that follows (e.g., Keum et al's [-@keum_gendered_2018] Gendered Racial Microaggression Scale for Asian American Women), and (c) there is often a time lag between the initial publication of a psychometric scale and it's use.
+I have continued to include it because (a) the scholarship is superior -- especially as the measure captures an intersectional identity, (b) the article has been a model for research that follows (e.g., Keum et al's [-@keum_gendered_2018] Gendered Racial Microaggression Scale for Asian American Women), and (c) there is often a time lag between the initial publication of a psychometric scale and its use.
 A key reason I have retained the GRMS as a psychometrics research vignette is that in [ReCentering Psych Stats: Multivariate Modeling](https://lhbikos.github.io/ReC_MultivModel/), GRMS scales are used in a couple of more recently published research vignettes.

 ## Working the Vignette